-With Thanksgiving next week, many of us are probably already daydreaming of that first bite into the Thanksgiving turkey, stuffing, and mashed potatoes.
+With Thanksgiving coming up, many of us are probably already daydreaming of that first bite into the Thanksgiving turkey, stuffing, and mashed potatoes.
 In fact, button-popping, indigestion-inducing gluttony has all but been normalized in the American ethos when we think about the late-November holiday.
 And pop culture has undoubtedly played into that.
 Think, of course, about Joey in Friends shamelessly wearing 'Thanksgiving pants' - actually maternity pants - so that he can more easily consume Thanksgiving turkey unrestricted by his pesky waistband.

 Indeed, we've become so accustomed to eating obscene amounts of food and drink to show our thanks that we may have lost track of whether God would approve of our seasonal overeating.